locrawl/RepData_PeerAssessment1/README.md

-** NOTICE: README.md has been replaced with a direct copy of PA1_template.md for convenience when viewing on github**
+**NOTICE: README.md has been replaced with a direct copy of PA1_template.md for convenience when viewing on github**

 # Reproducible Research: Peer Assessment 1
 Flavius Popan
-October 15, 2015
+October 18, 2015

 ## Loading and preprocessing the data